owlboy/greatpug-public/README.md

 [thegreatpug.com](http://www.thegreatpug.com/ "The Great Pug")

 ### This Repository
 This repository is the public sister repository to the private repository for the Pug.

+#### Bug Reports and Feature Requests
-Feel free to use the issues to report bugs or make feature requests relating to The Great Pug.
+Feel free to use the issues feature of this repository to report bugs or make feature requests relating to The Great Pug.

 ### Change Log